SanteyneEmbeddedSystems/Embedded_Chess/README.md

 # Embedded_Chess
-Provides an implementation of the chess game suitable for embedded system (optimized for a 16 bits micrcontroller).
+Provides an implementation of the chess game suitable for embedded system (optimized for a 16 bits microcontroller).

 The characteristic of this implementation are :
 * efficient CPU usage